 - Platform(s): Xbox 360, Microsoft Windows, OS X, Linux, PlayStation 4, PlayStation Vita, Wii U, Nintendo Switch

 The world of difficult side scrollers is already populated with creations like Super Mario Bros.
-2. Team Meat took that as a challenge and made sure the game was a peak for difficult 2D platformers.
-Super Meat Boy, released in 2010, had an unmatched level design destined to make you rage every time you crash onto the throne wheels.
+2. Team Meat took that as a challenge and made sure their game was even more punishing.
+Super Meat Boy, released in 2010, features unmatched level design that is destined to make you rage every time you crash onto the throne wheels.

-The gameplay was snappy and fast, challenging you to be fast and precise simultaneously.
-In my opinion, no game has come closer to the difficulty Super Meat Boy showered us with.
-The good thing about Super Meat Boy was that no matter how many times you died, you came back quickly.
+The gameplay is snappy and fast, challenging you to be fast and precise simultaneously.
+But no amount of dexterity will help you beat the core platforming challenge.
+In my opinion, no game has come closer to the difficulty Super Meat Boy showered us with, and this is why it’s the perfect closer for our list.